th-we/deskflow-wiki/Clang‐Format-Tips-&-Tricks.md

 - It may do things in ways you don't expect, such as breaking lines in places that could make code less readable.
 - Developers may feel a loss of control over certain style preferences or nuances.
 - Some formatting decisions, such as alignment or bracket placement, can clash with personal or team preferences.

+The following tips and tricks can help with the above cons.

 # Use format-on-save